 When the UN was created, the ultimate decisions on whether a vote in the SC was procedural or substantive was left up to the SC itself.
-On rare occasions, P-5 members are able to question whether an item is procedural or substantive.
-This motion which requires nine affirmative votes and a yay or abstention from each of the P-5 members.
-For instance, a P-5 member may challenge the SC President's ruling that an issue is procedural.
+On rare occasions, P5 members are able to question whether an item is procedural or substantive.
+This motion requires nine affirmative votes and a yay or abstention from each of the P5 members.
+For instance, a P5 member may challenge the SC President's ruling that an issue is procedural.
 The SC then has a substantive vote on whether the issue is procedural or not.
-The P-5 member can veto this vote, making the issue substantive, then veto the original motion.
+The P5 members can veto this vote, making the issue substantive, then veto the original motion.
 This is known as the double veto.
 The double veto is rarely used.